schosterbarak/ghrr/README.md

 # GitHub Research Runner (ghrr)
-A utility to collect data from github stargazers, subscribers and contributors of a selected project
+A utility to collect data from github stargazers, subscribers and contributors of a selected project.

+Usecases are detailed at the following blog: https://www.battery.com/blog/fantastic-developer-community-heroes-and-where-to-find-them/

 ## installing